crystallam/beagleboneblack-mqtt-greenhouse/README.md

 });
 ```

 ###4.
-Send command message from AirVantage to BBB
+Read the sensors value from AirVantage

-Here we want to define 2 parameters and the associated analog input pins with the sensors connected.
+First, define the 2 variables and the associated analog input pins with the sensors connected.

 ```javascript
 var temperaturePin = "P9_35";
 var luminosityPin  = "P9_38";
 ```

-###5.
-Read the sensors value from AirVantage

-Here we want to read the sensor values on a regular basis:
+Then, read the sensor values and send them to AirVantage on a regular basis:
-* The analog input pins will be read, and the values will be "published" every 60 seconds
+* The above actions will be performed once every 60 seconds
-* Please note that we have declared the data names "greenhouse.temperature" and "greenhouse.luminosity" that you'll use to identify these parameters later on AirVantage
+* The data names "greenhouse.temperature" and "greenhouse.luminosity" will be what you'll use to identify these parameters on AirVantage
-* The try/ catch has been added, such that even there may be error when reading the input values, the code will still move on
+* The try/ catch loops have been added to keep the code going, even there are error when reading the analog input pins
-* We then use the MQTT "publish" function to send the read sensor values with the time stamp
+* Finally it uses the MQTT "publish" function to send the read sensor values with the time stamp

 ```javascript
 setInterval( function loop() {